i5hi/helpers/vault_101.md

 ***Being able to manage all your mission-critical secrets from one place is the primary use-case of Vault.***

 Vault is essentially an encrypted database, used just for secrets.
 It has a server/daemon component and a client component.
-The client can also use http endpoints to access the vault server.
+The client can also use http endpoints to access the Vault server.

-In our application, we can now access secrets at various http endpoints set by the vault admin
+In our application, we can now access secrets at various http endpoints set by the Vault admin

 ```
 # Pseudo-code